tradovate/example-api-js/tutorial/WebSockets/EX-5-WebSockets-Start/README.md

 This is the expected success response for the `authorize` operation.
 If you're seeing this, you've successfully connected to the websocket host.
 In this particular response, the `s` is a status - in this case 200, just like a successful web response.
 The `i` field is the ID of the sent request.
 Each ID must be unique in the scope of the current connection.
 There are also a few schemas that can exist for responses.
-We will discuss all of that in EX-6.
+We will discuss more of that in EX-6.

 ### [Next Section >](https://github.com/tradovate/example-api-js/tree/main/tutorial/WebSockets/EX-6-Heartbeats)